top of page

 Boundaries: An Essential Self-Care Practice

 Boundaries.
-This topic is about as popular to discuss as negotiation, and it’s easy to see why.
-Most people aren’t comfortable with negotiating, just as too few of us take the time to set the boundaries we need and want.
+This topic is about as popular to discuss as negotiation, and understanding why isn't difficult.
+Most people aren’t comfortable with negotiating, few take the time to set the boundaries you might need and want.

 Negotiations and boundaries aren’t mutually exclusive.
 Successful negotiators establish their goals, determine their non-negotiables (and bottom line), and are clear about the rules of engagement before they begin bargaining.
 This is a healthy approach, so why are boundaries perceived so negatively?

-Someone once said, “A lack of boundaries invites a lack of respect.”
-If that’s true, shouldn’t we think about boundaries differently?
+There's a well-know saying that a lack of boundaries invites a lack of respect.
+If that’s true, shouldn’t you think about boundaries differently?
 Shouldn’t limits be an essential part of every relationship?
-Shouldn’t setting boundaries be a priority in our lives?
+Shouldn’t setting boundaries be a priority?

-If we choose to get curious and learn about what boundaries really are and how they can create transformative change in our professional and personal relationships, maybe we’ll think about them a little differently.
+If you choose to get curious and learn about what boundaries really are and how they can create transformative change in your professional and personal relationships, maybe you’ll think about them a little differently.

 Real-life boundaries

-The truth is, boundaries are all around us.
-The yellow line dividing a road, the fence around a playground, and our own front doors.
-These are all boundaries, and we can agree they play a positive and necessary role in our lives.
+The truth is, boundaries are all around you.
+The yellow line dividing a road, the fence around a playground, and your own front doors.
+These are all boundaries that play a positive and necessary role.

-Many of these boundaries exist for our physical safety, so it’s hard to argue against the importance of them.
-Boundaries in a relationship protect something that’s just as important: our emotional and mental well-being.
+Many of these boundaries exist for your physical safety, so arguing against the importance of them can be difficult.
+Boundaries in a relationship protect something that’s just as important: your emotional and mental well-being.

 For that reason, you probably already have boundaries in some of your relationships.
 For example, there are topics you’ll chat with a friend about that you wouldn’t discuss with a parent or colleague, and vice versa.